Tatascie/Tatascie/README.md

 - 👋 Hi, I’m @Tatascie
 - 🌱 I’m currently learning Data Science at TU Dortmund.
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 You can reach me via thao.huynh@tu-dortmund.de

 <!---
 Tatascie/Tatascie is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.